 Ordering the iterate list.
 The number of elements stored in the list can vary from one to several, depending on the problem characteristics and also on the criteria implemented to determine the trial list.
-In a practical implementation, when the iterate list stores several points, it may be crucial to order it before selecting a point for polling, as a way of diversifying the search and explore different regions of $\Omega$ .
-A crude ordering strategy could be, for instance, (i) to always add points to the end of the list and (ii) to move a point already selected as a poll center to the end of the list (doing it at the end of an iteration) for a better dissemination of the search of the Pareto front.
-In Section 6.3 we will consider an ordering strategy defined by selecting the poll centers using the values of a spread metric.
+In a practical implementation, when the iterate list stores several points, it may be crucial to order it before selecting a point for polling, as a way of diversifying the search and explore different regions of Ω .
+A crude order strategy could be, for instance, (i) to always add points to the end of the list and (ii) to move a point already selected as a poll center to the end of the list (doing it at the end of an iteration) for a better dissemination of the search of the Pareto front.

 Search step and selection of the iterate point.
-The search step is optional and, in the case of DMS (m > 1), it might act on the iterate list $L_k$ rather than around an individual point.
-For consistency with single objective optimization (m = 1), we included the selection of the point iterate before the search step.
+The search step is optional and, in the case of DMS (m > 1), it might act on the iterate list L_k rather than around an individual point.
+For consistency with single optimization (m = 1), we included the selection of the point iterate before the search step.
 If the search step is skipped or if it fails, this iterate point will then be the poll center.
 Another reason for this inclusion is to define a step size parameter for the search step.